deadhedd/nre/docs/CONTRACT.md

 ---

-#### 2.4.4 Stale vs Missing
+2.4.4 Stale vs Missing

-The system distinguishes between:
+The reporter MAY distinguish between:

-* **Missing**: no log exists for a job
+• Missing: no log exists for a job
-* **Stale**: a log exists, but is older than allowed by cadence

-Both conditions are failures, but they indicate different classes of problems:
+• Stale: a log exists, but is older than allowed by cadence Both conditions indicate an unhealthy job, but suggest different problem classes:

-* Missing → job never ran or logging broke
+• Missing → job never ran, job not registered, or logging broke
-* Stale → scheduler failure, crash, or drift
+• Stale → scheduler failure, crash, hang, or drift
 ---

 #### 2.4.5 Latest Pointer Is Not Authoritative